Dan Robertson

 Robertson launched his coaching career soon after.
 He returned to Oregon State and worked with the baseball team as an undergraduate assistant coach in 2020.
 In 2021 he served as the Director of Hitting at the New Level 360 training facility.
 Robertson also led the amateur Campesinos de Salem-Keizer to a Mavericks Independent Baseball League championship in the League's inaugural season.

-The Cleveland Guardians hired Robertson as a bench coach for the Lynchburg Hillcats in 2022, Akron RubberDucks in 2023, and Columbus Clippers in 2023.
+The Cleveland Guardians hired Robertson as a bench coach for the Lynchburg Hillcats in 2022 and he continued in that role with the Akron RubberDucks in 2023 and Columbus Clippers in 2024.

 Notable Achievements[edit]